 Scarred by events relating to a processing plant in Kerala, India, which hoovered up local drinking supplies in the 2000s, Coca-Cola has set out to give back as much water as it uses.
 While the firm’s Water Neutrality program is a lofty aim, the metrics used to measure that program are not as well established as those used to measure carbon offsets.
 This makes the issue of water a potential reputational risk for the firm.

 It’s not difficult to find comments online that suggest the Water Neutrality scheme is still a work in progress.
-To date, Coca-Cola has done enough to steer clear of the consumer boycotts such as the one threatened in 2007, but there is still more to be done.
+To date, Coca-Cola has done enough to steer clear of consumer boycotts such as the one threatened in 2007, but there is still more to be done.

-One aspect that could work against the firm is the extent that water scarcity is increasingly becoming a key consideration for consumers and investors.
+One aspect that could work against the firm is the extent that which water scarcity is increasingly becoming a key consideration for consumers and investors.
 The World Health Organisation estimates that half of the world’s population will be living in water-stressed areas by 2025.
-This all points to potential hazards for a firm that calculates it takes 35 litres of water to make 0.5 litres of finished product.
+This all points to potential hazards for a firm that calculates it takes 35 litres of water to make 0.5 litres of the finished product.

 Coca-Cola’s CSR Approach to Carbon

 Any manufacturer is going to have some kind of carbon footprint.
 Research agency Statista has confirmed the footprint to be stable/declining, which offers hope to Coke’s aim of reducing total greenhouse gas emissions by 25% by 2030.
 The company's ambition is to achieve net-zero carbon emissions by 2050.

 Coca-Cola’s total carbon footprint is small in comparison to some other corporate giants.
 Despite starting from a low base, the firm is still setting relatively aggressive reduction targets.
 It has also signed up to the Task Force on Climate-Related Financial Disclosures.
 This organisation helps identify key climate risks and potential opportunities.
 By doing so, Coca-Cola hopes to position itself as a transparent operation willing to disclose risks to their stakeholders, shareholders and customers.